LM-SAL/irispy-lmsal/docs/guide.rst

      The values of each field can be access as the key in a dictionary or as an attribute.
      See example in the last code block of this section.

-An IRIS Level 2 raster FITS file has the following extensions:
+An level 2 raster FITS file has the following extensions:

    -  ``0``: main header with the main information of the observation.
       This header has information about all the spectral windows contained in the file and other relevant and